Milestones are family thing for Gowanda's Miya Scanlan

 Instead of teams being aligned based on school size, they have been assigned as follows:

-Section VI champions and runners-up in Conference 1.
-Conferences 2-4 are based on strength of teams.
+Section VI champions and runners-up are in in Conference 1.
+Placement in Conferences 2-4 is based on strength of teams.

+With two weeks remaining until the Section VI playoffs seedings are set, here are some of the area's top girls lacrosse players among Section VI players.

 Clarence coach Cat Peters said it’s a tough year to evaluate whether this format is good for the sport.